rochoa85/MHC_class_II_matrices/README.md

 ## Package to predict core region of peptides bound to MHC class II structures, model new peptides and run simulations

-* From publication *"Scoring-matrices calculated from structural descriptors improve MHC class II motifs for predicting bound peptides"*
+* From publication *"Impact of structural interactions to predict the effect of single-point mutations in MHC class II peptide binders"*, 2020
-* Bioinformatics Journal (Oxford), 2020
 * Authors: Rodrigo Ochoa, Roman A. Laskowski, Janet M. Thornton, Pilar Cossio

 ## Purpose